-Few weeks ago, I upgraded esxi hosts from 6.0 to 6.7 and everything went well.
-However, I observed this alarm on vcenter server few days ago.
+Few weeks ago, I upgraded ESXi hosts from 6.0 to 6.7 and everything went well.
+However, I observed this alarm on the Vcenter server a few days ago.

 From checks online, I saw that this was a common error with esxi 6.7, where the disk size of a particular SEAT partition is almost exhausted and will be fixed in newer releases.
 Trying to log into Vcenter server again yesterday, I got the error below